Botulinum toxin type A

 Interpretation of potency

 Section titled “Interpretation of potency”Potency units are product-specific.
 A unit of one type A brand should not be assumed equivalent to a unit of another type A brand without context from clinical studies, labeling, or established treatment protocols.
+For a practical cross-brand reading of that issue, see unit interpretation and dose calculation overview.

 Comparison with type B